 Moving is an event that most people experience during their lives.
 While transitioning to a new house or apartment is an exciting time and something to cherish, it is also a complicated process.
 It is important to relax and enjoy the journey, but there are decisions along the way that can help prioritize property and save you money in the long run.
-Below I have listed a four step process that can help you, the mover, decide what property to load in the truck or POD and which property to leave behind.
+Below I have listed a four-step process that can help you, the mover, decide what property to load in the truck or POD and which property to leave behind.

 Oftentimes when preparing for a move, people start packing before assessing the personal property as a whole.
 It’s crucial to understand what you have in your current assets arsenal, down to each little kitchen appliance.
 The first step of being organized is getting a grasp around the moving process and what needs to be done.
-As you are taking account for each and every item in your house, mentally decide how important each item is to you and possibly what value it holds.
+As you are taking account of each and every item in your house, mentally decide how important each item is to you and possibly what value it holds.
 If you are attached to something and it would be expensive to replace, it should have a head start to the moving van.
 Account for everything, and get a general sense of what you and the movers are working with.

 Items of sentimental value should come with you on the move, as should other items that are expensive to replace.
 Designate an area of your current house to start gathering these possessions that are sure to be part of your new home.
 Anything related to family will most likely be set aside in this step of the process, as will newer appliances, personal documents, jewelry, valuables, and classic artwork.

-Even more so, moving trucks are not cheap.
+Even more so, rented moving trucks are not cheap.
 It is not financially viable or practical to take items that can be easily replaced in the new location.
 More weight and required space equates to increased moving manpower.
-Examples of these objects include house plants, old clothes, dated kitchen appliances, irrelevant documents and paperwork.
-This step of the moving process can be utilized to separate you from possessions you don’t truly need and are able to live without.
+Examples of these objects include indoor houseplants, old clothes, dated kitchen appliances, irrelevant documents and paperwork.
+This step of the moving process will allow you to declutter and separate you from possessions you don’t truly need and are able to live without.

 Now that the items you must take and items you will leave behind have been designated, the only step left in the process is to imagine the possibilities for your new home.
 Of the items that are left, what can you picture fitting in or being necessary for your new life?
 Go through these choices with the future in mind.
 Do your best to ignore past attachments and understand you are moving forward.
 If you can visualize an armchair in your new living room, mark it for the moving truck.
-If you have a lawn mower but no yard in your new location, sell or donate it.
-This step requires you to utilize imagination and careful selection as you are the only one who has an idea what will be ideal for your situation.
+If you have a lawnmower but no yard in your new location, sell or donate it.
+This step requires you to utilize imagination and careful selection as you are the only one who has an idea of what will be ideal for your situation.

 Deciding on moving to a new location is already a huge process, and there is no reason to complicate the physical part of the transition.
 Breaking down the organization of property can simplify your move and keep money in your account when you arrive at your new stomping ground.